Wedding Frequently Asked Questions

 I will tell you that not having a film is the number one post regret after a wedding.
 The day goes by so fast and I promise you, you will want to invest in your memories.
 Photos are great and they capture that perfect moment in time but nothing transcends you back to that time like a wedding film.
 I not only want you to remember the events that happened but I want you to remember how it felt.
 When the day is over all you have left is the documentation of your day.
 As relatives pass on and get older or you grow your family, your wedding film along with your photos will be the only investment in your wedding that will increase in value over time.
-Wedding films in most cases are still seen as a "luxury item."
-I think the perception is starting to change slowly but in my opinion you need both.
+In my opinion you need both.
 I've been told several times from clients it was the best investment they made.
 Budget for it.
 It's worth it.

 Can I choose the music?

 For the creative edits you see online I ask for complete creative control.
-The reason being is that these edits are like complicated little puzzles and I'm often searching for something very specific.
-By putting limitations on that, you might not get the best product in the end.
+The reason being is that these edits are like complicated little puzzles and I'm often searching for something very specific to draw out the most emotion of the moment.
 Also, all the music online has to be licensed properly.
 Unfortunately I can't just use anything.
 However I have some incredible online music libraries to draw from and I always take the clients' musical tastes into consideration.
 I haven't had any complaints yet!

 Do you travel for weddings?